 The Industry Secret Most Hong Kong Immigration Consultants Don’t Want You to Discover

-Posted by The Visa Geeza / in Employment Visas, Family Visas, Investment Visas, Long Stay & PR, Musing, Refusals & Appeals, Special Programmes, Visitor Visas / 31 responses
+Posted by / in Employment Visas, Family Visas, Investment Visas, Long Stay & PR, Musing, Refusals & Appeals, Special Programmes, Visitor Visas / 31 responses

 [Looking around furtively…]

-Shussh… You are probably paying too much for your Hong Kong visa service.
+Shussh… You are probably paying Hong Kong immigration consultants too much for your Hong Kong visa service.

 It’s true, and here’s the reason why.

-Your ‘easy’ Hong Kong visa application costs just as much as a ‘hard’ or ‘very hard’ case – yet your visa services provider does not distinguish them.
+Your ‘easy’ Hong Kong visa application costs just as much as a ‘hard’ or ‘very hard’ case – yet Hong Kong immigration consultants generally do not distinguish them.

 They are all just ‘cases’.

-Those which go through quickly and easily are super-profitable for Hong Kong immigration consultants and those which need strident argument barely break even.
+Those that go through quickly and easily are super-profitable for Hong Kong immigration consultants and those that need strident arguments barely break even.

 We know this because our 30 years of experience in the Hong Kong immigration services business tells us the following:

-– Moreover, at the point of agreeing a fee, immigration consultants are not in a position to know if a case will in fact be easy or hard as they have not yet opened a file, read all the available papers nor understood the full case background.
+Moreover, at the point of agreeing a fee, Hong Kong immigration consultants are not in a position to know if a case will in fact be easy or hard as they have not yet opened a file, read all the available papers nor understood the full case background.

 This all means that easy cases inadvertently end up subsidising the hard ones and the majority of clients end up paying for the privilege!